jeti20/Horoszczy/README.md

 ![](https://github.com/jeti20/Horoszczy/blob/main/pictures/png3.PNG)

 Level 2 - The goal is to pure milk on the unwanted typical viewers.
 In meantime, you have to put out fire in houses around.
-Not playable yet, in progress...
+Not playable yet, in progress... i think It will be good pratice to make it also VR game
 ![](https://github.com/jeti20/Horoszczy/blob/main/pictures/png1.PNG)